mattbierner/blog.mattbierner.com/_posts/2015-01-22-stupid-template-tricks-snake-part-2-interactive-nibbler.md

 Yet we need look no further than C++ itself.
 Yes, perhaps the best serialization of a C++ template data structure is to C++ source code for that template data structure.
 This is not as crazy as it sounds, since we get compile time deserialization for free.
 Just `#include` the save file and the compiler does the rest.

 ## Type Serialization
 We [previously][part1] used a `Print` interface to print out visual representations of our compile time data structures at runtime.
-Serialization will basically do the same, but output C++ source code the represents the data structure itself.
+Serialization will basically do the same, but output C++ source code that represents the data structure itself.

 The `Serialize` interface defines a `Write` operation which writes a C++ representation of the target type to a stream.
 The write operation itself will be executed at runtime (For both `Print` and `Serialize`, you could instead output to a `template<char...>` if you really wanted to).